 Refer to Figure 7-2 for the connector and its pinout.
-The connector is located on the back of the TU and is labeled I/O. The GPIO has 4 main functions.
+The connector is located on the back of the BDU and is labeled I/O. The GPIO has 4 main functions.
 Some of the functions are reserved for this connector are not yet implemented (they are reserved for future use.)
 Refer to Table 7-2 for the pin descriptions of the GPIO connector.

-1. 1-Wire SOS/Emergency→ This is activated when Pin 5 has been connected to GND signal (ANY of the pins, 1, 8, or 12) for more than 3 seconds.
+1. 1-Wire SOS/Emergency→ This is activated when Pin 5 has been connected to GND signal (ANY of the pins 1, 8 or 12) for more than 3 seconds.

 Once set, it sends an automated message stating SOS has been triggered.
-This message contains Latitude, Longitude, Altitude and predefined user message (setup in Management Portal) to a message recipient.
+This message contains Latitude, Longitude, Altitude and predefined user message (setup in management portal) to a message recipient.

-If Location Services are turned, it will increase frequency of transmission to every 10 seconds.
+IF Location Services are turned on, it will increase frequency of transmission to every 10 seconds.